nicolasboulet/Notes/Ansible/Readme.md

 ## Ping automaticaly store key for one time or see config ansible.cfg section for permanent settings
 ANSIBLE_HOST_KEY_CHECKING=False ansible all -m ping

-## Ping whitout use hosts inventory file but spoecifing it in the command
+## Ping specifing on,e host of the group
 ansible all -i centos1, -m ping

+## Ping with result on only one line
+ansible all -m ping -o
 ```

 ### Debug